paragdiwan/vscode-git-patch/README.md

 - have not verified in Windows but should work fine.
 - creates a patch file in workspace.
 Need a better way to do this.
 - Patch sometimes fails due to HUNK errors.
+- Patch files will be added in your git repository.
+You may want to ignore by putting wildcard entry in `.gitignore`.

 **You are welcome to extend this extension!** :-)